actfong/docker-workshop/README.md

 Be specific about the version of the image.
 When not specified, the `latest` tag will be used.
 Since we are building an image for our Ruby application, have a look at https://hub.docker.com/_/ruby/

+*Good to know: Pay attention to the various versions and their sizes under the **tags** tab.
+The ones end with **alpine** and **slim** are much smaller in size.
+I'd strongly advise you to look at their own Dockerfiles to figure out why that is the case.*

 `RUN`

 `RUN` instructions are used to run commands against the images that we are building.
 Typically, one of the first things you would do is to perform a `apt-get` or `yum` update.